martinboers/plcnext-book/src/ch03-03-component-instances.md

 ### Runtime Processes

 Most component instance are created in the main PLCnext runtime process, which is called **MainProcess**.
-In the AXC F 2152, two additional processes are created, in which I/O component instances related to Profinet, Ethernet/IP and Interbus are created.
+In the AXC F 2152, one additional process is created, in which I/O component instances related to Axioline, Ethernet/IP and Interbus are created.

 | Process name               | Local TCP port |
 |:---------------------------|:---------------|